seaside1/unifiprotect/README.md

 # UniFi Protect  Binding
 ## Usage
 Integrates UniFi Protect Camera System into OpenHAB.
-See https://ui.com/why-protect/ This binding utilizes an undocumented json REST api that is present in the NVR.
+See https://ui.com/why-protect/ This binding utilizes an undocumented json REST API that is present in the NVR.
 It works very similar to the Homebridge solution: and HomeAssistant solution: but is written in java and tailored for OpenHAB.

 ## About